What we’re looking for

 We consider applications from a wide range of degrees including economics, business, engineering, psychology, geography, sociology, and politics.
 The course requires strong numeracy and IT statistical ability.

 - 2.1 achieved at Undergraduate level

-We do not automatically require a GMAT or GRE score but may request one to verify specific competencies.
+- We do not require a GMAT or GRE score but a well-balanced score (700+) may strengthen your application.

 If English is not your first language, you must meet a minimum overall standard in a recognised test of English, examples are shown below.
 You must show a good balance across all sections of the test and it must have been taken within two years of starting the course.
 We will require your certificates as evidence.

 All four languages elements have to be scored 6.0+, with maximum of two language components at lowest level 6.0 or 6.5

 Minimum language components L21, R22, W21, S23

 Trinity ISE IV